 Aren’t these elf hats adorable?

-These fun treats will be great to take to school parties or class parties.
-The kids will love them and you can impress your kid’s teachers.
+These fun treats will be great for school or class parties.
+The kids will love them, and you can impress your kid’s teachers.
 They are great to take to family Christmas gatherings, too.

 Check out these homemade chocolate-covered cherries for another delicious holiday treat.